 - The Suite Life of Zack and Cody had a little girl who helped her father fake an injury and sue the hotel.
 Turns out she was the brains of the operation, as her father just comes up with the names of their schemes.
 Meanwhile, she took orders for Girl Scout cookies from the entire staff... none of whom ever got their orders.

 - This is, essentially, Aleli's role in the argentinean tv series Casi Angeles: she's eight and an orphan who robs men and women while they're distracted with street performances put on by her fellow members of an orphanage.
 Of course, this is all forced onto her by the abusive head of the orphanage, but still...

 - Also Mystia Lorelei, who runs a con using her power (singing that causes night blindness) to sell grilled moray eels (purported to cure night blindness, which she removes as they eat).

 - This is probably why the Thief class is open to Moogle units in Final Fantasy Tactics.

-- When a Purrloin evolves, it becomes not a Decoy Damsel like the trope would predict, but more like a Classy Cat Burglar.
-Well duh, since it literally is a cat.
+- When a Purrloin evolves, it becomes not a Decoy Damsel like the trope would predict, but more like a Classy Cat-Burglar.
+Since it literally is a cat.

-- In Avatar The Last Airbender, Toph and Katara (11 and 14, respectively) attempt this, as part of Katara's plan to show that she's not as much a stick-in-the-mud as others view her.
+- In Avatar: The Last Airbender, Toph and Katara (12 and 14, respectively) attempt this, as part of Katara's plan to show that she's not as much a stick-in-the-mud as others view her.
 The plan backfires, however, and they get captured to serve as bait to lure in Aang.

 - Jessica Lovejoy was this on an episode of The Simpsons.
 Bart got blamed for all her hijinks because no one would believe that the sweet, innocent preacher's daughter could be so mischievous.
 Fortunately, she was found out and sentenced to clean the church stoop.